pink-junkjard/hyperfiddle/README.md

 Here is the [Datomic schema renderer](https://github.com/hyperfiddle/hyperfiddle/blob/bd61dfb07cbff75d5002b15999d1abc6c3c6af3c/src/hypercrud/ui/auto_control.cljs#L15-L30), TODO this should be a core.match config stored in a database...

-Views are very easy to code since they're just functions.

 The dashboard is backed by an API, which hydrates a route (URL), except instead of HTML the server the server returns EDN (transit).
 There is also an "open" API for development that will respond to any query, not just valid routes.
 The "open" API has future implications for the semantic web.